Fishing on the River Almond

 West Lothian Angling Association

-WLAA run open days for both members and the public and work with community groups such as Artlink and Age Scotland to introduce angling to a wider audience.
-They also work closely with partners including West Lothian Council (WLC), Forth Fisheries (District Salmon Board) and RAFTS (Rivers and Fisheries Trusts of Scotland) to improve fish stocks, river habitats and water quality.
+WLAA run open days for both members and the public and works with community groups and partners including Forth District Salmon Fishery Board and Forth Rivers Trust to improve fish populations, river habitats, water quality and opportunities to fish.

-Annual permits and full details of code of conduct are available through West Lothian Angling Association.
-Day tickets can also be arranged and children fish for free with adult members.
+Annual permits and full details of code of conduct are available through the Fishing Around the Forth website and local outlets and children can fish for free with adult members.